-The JR Pass is only available to foreign visitors, to the dismay of locals, and there are two different types to pick from.
-There is the ‘Standard’ version that roughly costs around ¥50,000 for fourteen days, and there is the ‘Green Pass’ version that comes with the added benefit of being able to sit in first class which offers more comfortable and spacious seats.
+To the dismay of locals, the JR Pass is only available to foreign visitors, and there are two different types to pick from.
+The ‘Standard’ version costs roughly ¥50,000 for fourteen days, and the ‘Green Pass’ comes with the added benefit of sitting in first class, offering more comfortable and spacious seats.
 That costs roughly ¥70,000 for fourteen days as of writing.
-Time lengths of seven days and twenty-one days are also for sale, but the fourteen-day pass will be used as an example for this two-week itinerary.
+Time lengths of seven and twenty-one days are also for sale, but the fourteen-day pass will be an example of this two-week itinerary.

 Before we delve into the deep and rich adventure of onsen in Japan, it is probably necessary to explain precisely what onsen is to people unaware.
-Onsen is essentially a natural hot water spring used by many Japanese to bathe in, but for other reasons than just a simple wash as you would in a shower.
-As onsen are hot springs that the Earth naturally heats, it contains a whole slew of minerals that many people believed to contribute to healthier skin, blood circulation and healing properties.
+Onsen is a natural hot water spring many Japanese bathes in, but for other reasons than just a simple wash as you would in a shower.
+As onsen are hot springs that the Earth naturally heats, it contains a slew of minerals that many people believe contributing to healthier skin, blood circulation and healing properties.
 Visiting an onsen to unwind physically and mentally is such an integral part of Japanese culture and is a tradition that has been preserved for generations.
 With Japan’s placement on the globe, it lands on top of and closes to four tectonic plates, making it a paradise for geothermal activity.
 The country has onsen dotted around the nation, including volcanoes such as the iconic Mount Fuji.